Bernd Riexinger: Political career

 In 2003, Riexinger was among the initiators of mass protests against the Agenda 2010 of the federal government at that time.
 He joined Labour and Social Justice (WASG), a left-wing splinter of the Social Democrats.
 He served as the party's regional chairman in Baden-Württemberg until WASG merged into The Left in 2007.
 Until 2012, he was executive director of the Stuttgart division of the trade union ver.di, as well as a member of the executive board of The Left in Baden-Württemberg.

 Riexinger is affiliated with the Socialist Left, a strongly socialist faction within The Left which is classified as left-wing extremist by the Federal Office for the Protection of the Constitution.
 He is thus considered a representative of the left-wing of the party.

 On 30 May 2012, Riexinger announced that he would run for the position of chairman of The Left.
 On 2 June 2012, he was elected in a narrow contest with Dietmar Bartsch, winning 53.5% of delegate votes.
 He became co-chairperson alongside Katja Kipping, who was elected in a separate vote.

 In June 2015, he was nominated as a top candidate for The Left in the 2016 Baden-Württemberg state election.
 The party failed to win seats in the election, receiving only 2.8% of the vote.

 In the 2017 German federal election, Riexinger was one of six Left candidates elected to the Bundestag from Baden-Württemberg.
 The party won 6.4% of the vote in the state.

 In August 2020, Riexinger and Kipping announced they would step down as co-chairs in accordance with party regulations stating that no position should be held by the same person for more than eight years.
 The party congress due to elect their successors was scheduled for October/November 2020, but was delayed due to the worsening of the COVID-19 pandemic in Germany.
 It ultimately took place digitally in February 2021.
 Kipping, as the designated female co-chair, was succeeded by Janine Wissler; Riexinger was succeeded by Susanne Hennig-Wellsow.

+Riexinger announced in December 2024 that he would not be seeking re-election in the 2025 federal election.